Metro Vancouver is working closely with stakeholders and First Nations to ensure this project considers their interests and fits with the community.

-The Iona Island Wastewater Treatment Plant Project is a new plant that will be built to replace the existing primary level treatment plant in Richmond, BC.
+The Iona Island Wastewater Treatment Plant Project is a new plant that will be built, by the end of 2030, to replace the existing primary level treatment plant in Richmond, BC.
 It will be located on the site of the existing wastewater treatment plant on Iona Island.

 Metro Vancouver wants to ensure the new wastewater treatment plant makes a positive contribution to the health and well-being of people and the environment.
 The new plant will be designed to: